 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

 INL provides foreign assistance funds to Mozambique to address criminal justice, transnational crime, and counternarcotic challenges by building capacity to combat corruption and enforce the rule of law.

-Since the end of its civil war in the early 1990s, Mozambique has made great strides in becoming a peaceful and stable nation.
-Despite this steady economic and political development, Mozambique faces growing criminal justice, transnational crime, and counternarcotic challenges.
-Mozambique is located in an increasingly important part of Africa and has vast land and sea borders.
-However, it has demonstrated limited willingness and capacity to manage these borders and has increasingly become a transit point for trafficking in narcotics, persons, andr contraband.
+Challenges: Since the end of its civil war in the early 1990s, Mozambique has made great strides in becoming a peaceful and stable nation, but the country faces growing criminal justice challenges, violent extremism, transnational crime, and illicit trafficking.
+Violent extremists continue to conduct increasingly brazen and sophisticated attacks on civilians and security forces in the North.
+Mozambique is increasingly exploited as a base of operations by transnational organized crime networks as a transshipment point for illicit drug trafficking and international money laundering and is also a source and transit point for illegal logging and wildlife trafficking.
 As Mozambican authorities seek to provide security and justice, widespread corruption undercuts service delivery and accountability and allows money laundering and financial crime to persist.